kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/getting-started.md

     // Gets called immediately when the task is created.
 }

-func imageTask(_ task: ImageTask, didProduceProgressiveResponse response: ImageResponse) {
+func imageTask(_ task: ImageTask, didReceivePreview response: ImageResponse) {
     // When downloading and image that supports progerssive decoding, previews are delivered here.
 }